 The consideration transferred is measured at the fair value of any assets transferred, liabilities incurred and equity interests issued.
 The excess of the consideration transferred over the fair value of the Group's share of the identifiable net assets acquired is recorded as goodwill.
-To the extent applicable, any non-controlling interest in the acquiree and the acquisition-date fair value of any previous equity interest in the acquiree are added to consideration transferred for purposes of calculating goodwill.
+To the extent applicable, any non-controlling interest in the acquiree and the acquiriene are added to consideration transferred for purposes of calculating goodwill.
 Goodwill is initially measured at cost.
 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.